AliceO2Group/DataDistribution/script/README.md

 ## Standalone run

-Standalone run is useful in following schenarios:
+Standalone run is useful in following scenarios:
  - Running SubTimeFrame building with readout emulators (NO CRU HARDWARE REQUIRED)
  - Replaying recorded (Sub)TimeFrame data for full processing chain (DPL)
+ - Receiving SubTimeFrames from StfBuilder or DPL workflows in StfSender

 Run the chain with the `datadist_start_standalone.sh` script.
 For supported options see `datadist_start_standalone.sh --help`

+NOTE: Emulated chain ends with StfSender.
+Data is never sent to TfBuilder!

 ### Emulated readout data run